EndlessSkyCommunity/ESLauncher2/README.md

 - Install & manage plug-ins

 ### Requirements
+As of 0.6.0, ESLauncher2 requires **OpenGL 3** (same as Endless Sky).

-ESLauncher2 requires DirectX 11 or 12, Vulkan or Metal.
+Previous versions required DirectX 11 or 12, Vulkan or Metal.
 See also [#4](https://github.com/EndlessSkyCommunity/ESLauncher2/issues/4).

 ### Installation Instructions